pixelschrubber/grunting-kameleoon/README.md

 - Set a site for the current setup, this will be saved into kameleoon-configuration automatically

 `grunt previewLocalTest`
-- not finished yet.
-Planned to start local server, with content from scrapeLocalTest
+- Almost finished.
+Start a local server, with content from scrapeLocalTest

+`injectTestAssets`
+- This task is being called by scrapeLocalTest in order to insert js and css for the local preview and generating the variations as static files

 `deleteLocalTest`
 - delete a local test, provide name as param